bdewerff/harry_potter_project/source/slytherin/slytherin.rst

 ----------

-Salazar Slytherin left Hogwarts after his controversial view that muggle-born wizards are less than wizard-born or pure-blood wizards.
+Salazar Slytherin left Hogwarts after his controversial view that muggle-born wizards are less than wizard-born or pure-blood wizards was revealed.
 Salazar left behind **The Chamber of Secrets** for the purpose of it being opened one day and purging Hogwarts of those muggle-borns who he saw unfit to study magic.

-Harry Potter himself was almost placed in Slytherin, but because he asked, was placed in Gryffindor instead.
+Harry Potter himself was almost placed in Slytherin, but because he asked, he was placed in Gryffindor instead.

 Some notable Slytherins include Bellatrix Lestrange, Dolores Umbridge, Severus Snape, Tom Morvolo Riddle, Draco Malfoy and Merlin.